Skip to main content

 The Real Barrier

-The sector is not frozen because it lacks capability.
-It is frozen because the risk of getting it wrong feels larger than the cost of staying stuck.
+The sector is frozen because the risk of getting it wrong feels larger than the cost of staying stuck.

 Chapter 02 of 03